Ccmiller93/Sprint-Challenge--Java-Fundamentals-piggybank/README.md

 2. Explain how you connected your solution to a database, including what code was necessary for this task.

-3. Explain the advantages of the project structure (packages) you used.
+3. Explain the advantages of the project structure (packages) you used. controllers - handles the getters and setters models - repositories -

 4. Explain the differences between Abstract Classes and Interfaces, including how they are used in your application? an interface is a seperated by class and keywords